 I admit I was kind of excited by the prospect of brewing coffee with a method nearly unheard of among everybody I knew.
 I guess it is a tell-tale sign that I’m a complete coffee geek when I admit I was even giddy at the process I was about to witness.

 Just witnessing the process for the first time is hard to describe.
 Remember how cool (or secretly cool) you thought some of the little experiments were in your Grade 10 Physics class?
 Like when your teacher would do things that go contrary to conventional thought, made things happen that you didn’t think would happen?
 A vac pot is like that.
 The very aspect of water traveling against gravity is hard for people to normally imagine.
 You always think about water traveling downstream, down a pipe, heading for lower ground.
 With a vac pot, water meets something stronger than gravity: pressure.
 This forces the “trip north” as I’ve coined it, up to the top globe.

 Then when heat is removed, the “trip south” occurs but occurs with enough force that it literally vacuums your grounds dry.
 The grounds in the top vessel end up with little craters in them, which is kind of cool to see, and definitely indicates complete extraction of your precious brew.
 I think everyone’s first time with a glass vacuum pot is a similar experience – they can’t get over how cool it looks, forgetting for a moment that the just brewed probably the best coffee of their lives.

-Sunbeam ruled the automatic vacuum brewer market in the 1940s to 1960s with their CoffeeMaster series.
+Sunbeam ruled the automatic vacuum brewer market from the 1940s to the 1960s with their CoffeeMaster series.
 Unfortunately, the coffee produced wasn’t as good as manual devices.

 Vacuum Brewers Today and Beyond